isacg5/assignment1_rt/README.md

 Flowchart
 ----------------------
 Flowchart is a diagram that shows each step of the progress of a program in a sequential order.
 In this case, the flowchart present is the one of the 'assignment.py' file.

+The rhombus represent the decisions, the rounded rectangles the sequence of actions and the rectangles the beginning and end of the program.
 ![alt text](https://github.com/isacg5/research_track/blob/main/resources/flowchart.png)